NageswaraRao4981/A-Student-Phonebook/README.rst

 Goals
 -----------------------
-To learn how use his Phonebook so when he gradutes he can start looking for a job immediately.
+To learn how use his smartphone  so when graduates James can start looking for a job immediately.

 Problem Scenario: How to Program Contacts into a Smartphone.
 -----------------------
-James just got his first smartphone, before that he was using his house phone to communicate with classmates, professors, and potential employers.
+James just got his first smartphone, before that he was using his home  phone to communicate with potential employers.
-However, putting his contacts into the phone has been diffcult for him.
+However, putting his contacts into the smartphone has been diffcult for him.

 Current Alternatives
 -----------------------